ojamsrivastava06/RetailPulse-AI/README.md

 ```

 ## Dataset
-The application uses the **Online Retail II** dataset from the UCI Machine Learning Repository, containing transactional history for a UK-based online retail store.
+The project is built on the **Online Retail II** dataset from the **UCI Machine Learning Repository**, which contains transactional records of a UK-based online retail company.

+The raw dataset is cleaned, transformed, and feature-engineered through the preprocessing pipeline to generate the final dataset:

+`data/processed/final_processed_dataset.csv`

+This processed dataset is used throughout the project for customer segmentation, demand forecasting, inventory optimization, and customer churn prediction.

 ## Machine Learning Models
 * **Clustering (Phase 2):** KMeans (optimized with Principal Component Analysis and t-SNE)